ktorio/ktor-documentation/topics/rate-limit.md

         - `X-RateLimit-Limit`: a specified bucket capacity.
         - `X-RateLimit-Remaining`: the number of tokens remaining in a bucket.
         - `X-RateLimit-Reset`: a UTC timestamp (in seconds) that specifies the time of refilling a bucket.
-    - If there is insufficient capacity, the server rejects a request using a `429 Too Many Requests` response and adds the `Retry-After` header, indicating how long the client should wait before making a follow-up request.
+    - If there is insufficient capacity, the server rejects a request using a `429 Too Many Requests` response and adds the `Retry-After` header, indicating how long the client should wait (in seconds) before making a follow-up request.
 3. After a specified period of time, a bucket capacity is refilled.